Data Transformation with Window Functions

 -

-start_point and end_point can be any of the following three (in the correct order):
+start_point and end_point can be any of the following (in the correct order):

 -

-Let's see how to use relative row numbers to define the window range.
+Here is how to use relative row numbers to define a window range.

 Consider this window function:

-Write an SQL query to get the following output from the orders table:
+Write a SQL query to retrieve the following output from the orders table:

 -

-RANGE: Used to select a set of rows related to the current row based on the values of the columns specified in the
+RANGE: Used to select a set of rows relative to the current row based on the value of the column specified in the

 start_point and end_point can be any of the following: